 Information on death and last contact is also provided.
-All deaths occurring before close-out date have been included even if they have not yet been adjudicated.
-Those deaths not yet adjudicated do not have a cause of death.
+All deaths occurring before August 14, 2009 have been included even if they have not yet been adjudicated.
+Those deaths not yet adjudicated do not have a cause of death and are not included in the death detail files.
 The date of a participant's last Form 33 or 33D is considered their date of last contact for outcomes collection.
 When performing time-to-event analyses, the days from enrollment to death (or the last contact if no death occurred) should be used as the censoring time for those participants without the event.
 If death is the event of interest, the censoring time would be just the days from enrollment to last contact.
-A variable with the days from enrollment to last contact is included in the self-reported outcomes files.
+A variable with the days from enrollment to last contact (LAST33DY) is included in the self-reported outcomes files.

-A small number of OS/CT participants (n=874) have no Form 33 or 33D in the study database.
-Also, a small number of CaD participant (n=56) have no Form 33 or 33D after CaD enrollment.
+A small number of OS/CT participants (n=878) have no Form 33 or 33D in the study database.
+Also, a small number of CaD participant (n=57) have no Form 33 or 33D after CaD enrollment.
 These participants have missing values for the outcomes reported on Form 33D and last contact date.
-For CT/OS, an additional 45 participants have a Form 33D but no Form 33 after enrollment; for CaD, the number is 1.
+For CT/OS, an additional 45 participants have a Form 33D but no Form 33 after enrollment; for CaD, the number is 5.
 These participants have missing values for the outcomes collected from Form 33.
 Participants with no Form 33, 33D or other outcomes forms (Form 121, 122, 123, etc.) will have missing values for all adjudicated outcomes.